5 Reasons Why Dwarf Alberta Spruce Is Dying

 If the cause of overwatering is water flow from some source, move it as far away from the spruce as possible.

-There is nothing else you can do, so you have to wait.
-If the damage was not extensive, the tree will recover after a while.
+You cannot do anything else, so you have to wait.
+If the damage is not extensive, the tree will recover after a while.

-Sometimes it happens that a newly planted Dwarf Alberta Spruce loses its needles and dies.
-This occurs both when transplanting and when planting from a pot into the ground.
+Sometimes, it happens that a newly planted Dwarf Alberta Spruce loses its needles and dies.

 Repotting is quite a difficult ordeal for any tree because the root system is certainly damaged during it.
-As a result, the tree is not able to deliver water to the needles in the right amount and at the right speed.
+As a result, the tree cannot deliver water to the needles in the right amount and at the right speed.

-To reduce stress, plant or transplant Dwarf Alberta Spruce only in early spring on a cloudy and humid day.
-Water it well a few days beforehand.
+To reduce transplant shock, plant or transplant Dwarf Alberta Spruce only in early spring on a cloudy and humid day.
+Water it well a few days beforehand and after planting.

 Water the newly planted spruce as soon as one inch of soil is dry.
 Mulch the soil with pine bark to prevent the soil from drying out quickly.